Stocks vs Mutual Funds

 What are Mutual Funds?

-As the definition goes, mutual funds are a pool of funds collected from a number of investors.
+Mutual funds are a pool of funds collected from a number of investors.
 They are managed by professional fund managers who decide where and when to invest the funds in order to maximize profits and minimize losses.
 Based on the type of mutual fund, the money pooled from investors is used to buy different market securities.
 This also classifies mutual funds under three main categories-

 Equity funds: These funds primarily invest (atleast 65%) in equities listed on the stock exchange.
 There are considered to be the most rewarding as well as most risky types of mutual funds as the performance of the fund itself depends on the performance of its equity holdings.